CymaticLabs/GrafanaSimpleJsonValueMapper/README.md

 `{ "data":"lookup", "id":"$list", "contains":"2" }`

 That would only return *value2*/*Value 2* because only that entry contains the string "2" in the default test data in data.json.
+You could of course inject a dynamic value into the contains filter (only a single value supported though) from another template variable by putting its name with a "$" character in front of it, similar to how the two template variables in the above example interact dynamically.

 ### Real World
 A more likely scenario is that you will have a hidden template variable (you can opt to hide template variables when creating them) that will query a datasource which returns the unreadable IDs, like the IoT GUIDs in the exampel further up.
 Then you will pass those IDs over to the aliasing datasource which will have their human-readable names in a hash look-up in data.json.
 The results of that template variable will be what the user sees, and then you will use that template variable in your dashboard queries to query and visualize data related to those underlying GUIDs, but the user will only ever see the human-readable version of the IDs.